-Sebastian Böhmer and his family arrived from Lübeck at the port of Oranienbaum on 31 July 1766 aboard a Russian packet-boat under the command of Lieutenant Pyotr Malinkov.
+Sebastian Böhmer, his wife Anna, and daughter Johanna [sic] (age 10) arrived from Lübeck at the port of Oranienbaum on 31 July 1766 aboard a Russian packet-boat under the command of Lieutenant Pyotr Malinkov.

 They settled in the Volga German colony of Dietel on 1 July 1767 and are recorded there on the 1767 census in Household No. 32.

 The Oranienbaum passenger list records that Sebastian Böhmer was a farmer while the 1767 census records that he was a weaver (Weber).

 The 1767 census records that Sebastian Böhmer came from the German village of Mettenheim in the Württemberg area.

 - Mai, Brent Alan and Dona Reeves-Marquardt.
 German Migration to the Russian Volga (1764-1767) : Origins and Destinations (Lincoln, NE: American Historical Society of Germans from Russia, 2003): #1236.

 - Parish register of Mettenheim (LDS Film No. 1442055).